Fysh-Fyve/fysh/README.md

 ><steven> ~= ><theFysh> ~
 ```

-Tadpoles also exist in the fysh language.
-Tadpoles swim towards bigger fysh
+Tadpoles are fysh too.
+They swim towards bigger fysh
 (they like the danger) and are represented by `~o or o~`.
 Here we are checking
 if Steven is bigger than 5 and less than 7 respectively.
-Use `≈` or `=` for
-greater/less than or equal to.

 ```fysh
 ><//> Greater, Less than (respectively)